"Together with intelligence, self-control turns out to be the best predictor of a successful and satisfying life." - Steven Pinker

 your child is less likely to struggle against the limit.
 She may not like your limit, but she feels your understanding and compassion.
 She knows

 you're on her side.
-So she chooses to stop fighting for what she wants, so she can have something she wants more -- to stay lovingly connected to you.
+So she chooses to stop fighting for what she wants, so she can have something she wants more -- to stay lovingly connected to you,

+even to be "like" you.
 She chooses to regulate her own impulses.
 She accepts your limit, and even internalizes it -- makes it her own.

 That's how your child internalizes your rules and values.
-It begins with the connection--he WANTS to please you, as long as he doesn't have to give up
+It begins with the connection -- he WANTS to please you, as long as he doesn't have to give up

 his own integrity to do it.
 Over time, he begins to think of himself as the kind of person who brushes his teeth, does his homework, tells the truth,